PRFina/pyRinocitologia/README.md

 # pyRinocitologia

 Central repository for Rinocitologia project developed as an undergraduate thesis.
-The purpose of this repository is to contains all development code allowing
+The purpose of this repository is to contains all development code allowing...